Color Coded® 'The Fuchsia is Bright' coneflower. Photo by: Proven Winners.

 Amendments & fertilizer: Work a bit of compost in around the plants if flowers are small or poorly developed.
 Be careful, over-feeding can lead to an abundance of foliage and a lack of flowers.

-Watering: Tolerant of drought, but does best in average, dry to medium moisture.
-Water regularly, but let soil dry out in between.
+Watering: Water regularly, but let soil dry out a bit in between.
+Coneflowers are drought tolerant, but do best in average, dry-to-medium moisture.
 Coneflowers need at least an inch of water weekly.

 Swipe to view slides